 Synageva's SBC-103 is a recombinant form of the human alpha-N-acetyl-glucosaminidase (NAGLU) enzyme under development as an enzyme replacement therapy for mucopolysaccharidosis IIIB (MPS IIIB, also known as Sanfilippo B syndrome).
-MPS IIIB is caused by a marked decrease in NAGLU enzyme activity which leads to the buildup of abnormal sugars called heparan sulfate disaccharides (HSD) in the brain and other organs.
-The accumulation of abnormal HSD, particularly in the central nervous system, leads to severe cognitive decline, behavioral problems, speech loss, increasing loss of mobility, and premature death.
+MPS IIIB is caused by a marked decrease in NAGLU enzyme activity which leads to the buildup of abnormal amounts of heparan sulfates (HS) in the brain and other organs.
+The accumulation of abnormal HS, particularly in the central nervous system, leads to severe cognitive decline, behavioral problems, speech loss, increasing loss of mobility, and premature death.
 Using various dosing approaches, SBC-103 reduced HSD substrate storage in the brains, liver and kidney tissues in an MPS IIIB animal model.
 SBC-103 has been granted orphan designation by the FDA and the EMA.
-Synageva plans to enter SBC-103 into human clinical trials for MPS IIIB during the first half of 2014.

-In addition to sebelipase alfa and SBC-103, Synageva has several other protein therapeutic programs targeting rare diseases in various stages of preclinical development.
-These include programs targeting rare, life-threatening conditions beyond the lysosomal storage disorders.
+In addition to sebelipase alfa and SBC-103, Synageva has several other protein therapeutic programs targeting rare diseases in various stages of preclinical development and include programs beyond the lysosomal storage disorders.
 We selected these programs based on scientific rationale, unmet medical need, potential to impact disease course and strategic alignment with our corporate focus.
-These pipeline programs (SBC-104, SBC-105, and SBC-106) have the potential to offer patients and health care providers with effective therapies to treat the rare and devastating diseases targeted by these programs.
-As with LAL Deficiency and MPS IIIB, these diseases are characterized by significant morbidity and mortality, currently have high unmet medical need and are conditions where safe and effective treatments have the potential to make a meaningful impact on disease progression.

 Synageva’s focus on developing, delivering and commercializing products for rare diseases was established in 2008 with the appointment of Sanj K. Patel as President and CEO.
 The formation of Synageva and its change to a product-based company represented a considerable shift in the business strategy of the original company, AviGenics, Inc., which was founded in 1996 and was focused on the development of a novel protein production technology.
 Today, many of Synageva’s product candidates are produced using this proprietary expression system, which is based on over 15 years of research and clinical development.
 Synageva’s proprietary technology is highly consistent and scalable, allowing the rapid initiation and simultaneous advancement of multiple programs, enabling Synageva to perform initial investigations of programs in multiple diseases.